mohamedsalah192004-max/youtube-audio-mode/README.md

 - HTML5, CSS3, JavaScript (ES6+)
 - Chrome Extension API (Manifest V3)

-## 🤝 Contributing

-Contributions are welcome!
-If you have ideas for new features or bug fixes:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License.